Eguzelyel/mclovin-app/README.md

 1. Create an object-oriented program design that receives an order in plain test.
 Implement with basic classes.
 (In Progress)
 2. Create a database and connect the system.
 3. Create a speech recognition for the orders.
 (Sounds familiar).
+	a.
+Idea: Use Speech-to-text and train a BERT model, just to spice things up.
 4. Adda a recommendation system to suggest what "you may also like" based on previous orders.

 ### System Functionality and Requirements: